 Pikas make hay a different way

 On top of a ridge in the Selkirks, I noticed a quick movement among the rocks.
 At first I thought it was a golden-mantled ground squirrel, but once it reappeared I knew it wasn’t.
-Much to my delight, it was a pika.
+Much to my delight, it was an American pika—one of my favorite animals!

 Pikas create trails within their territory to save energy when traveling between nesting, latrine and foraging sites.